ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee): The new multi-use pathway

 Imagine being able to discover the rich and diverse ecology, wildlife and culture of Pacific Rim National Park Reserve by bike or on foot in a more natural and active way.
-You stop at Long Beach to dip your toes in the cold ocean, pull off the trail at Wickaninnish Beach for lunch and an opportunity to learn how the local indigenous people have harvested from the sea for thousands of years.
-This dream is becoming a reality with a new trail being built through Pacific Rim National Park Reserve over the next few years.
+You stop at Long Beach to dip your toes in the cold ocean, pull off the pathway at Wickaninnish Beach for lunch and an opportunity to learn how the local indigenous people have harvested from the sea for thousands of years.
+This dream is becoming a reality with a new pathway being built through Pacific Rim National Park Reserve over the next few years.

 - 3.2 m wide with 1 m wide shoulders, providing room for cyclists and pedestrians to pass safely.

 - A forest experience, with a buffer between people and the road.

 - Access to new and existing viewpoints and facilities.

 - Family-friendly terrain, avoiding steep grades and minimizing highway crossings.

 - Using recognized best practices and innovative strategies to mitigate environmental and cultural impacts.